trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 There might be a language acquisition area in the brain, that is special because it cuts down the complexity of finding and extracting patterns from language.
 But this area of specialized hardware has to have evolved somehow as well.

-Language according to Chomsky relies on something called a "Merger" which is basically a process for infinite recursion in the brain that bootstraps language.
+Language according to Chomsky relies on something called a "Merger" which is  a process for infinite recursion in the brain that bootstraps language.

 Information is in the sound but some of it needs to be in the machinery in the brain as well to decode the sound into information properly - the real question is - how much of which?